Sanjeev23062007/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ```
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: SUDHARSANAN U
+Developed by: Sanjeev a
-RegisterNumber: 212224230276
+RegisterNumber: 212224230246
 ```
 ```
 import pandas as pd